planet-lia/lia-SDK/README.md

-  login       Login to Lia with your account logout      Logout from Lia play        Compiles and generates a game between bot1 and bot2 playground  Runs playground specified by number with chosen bot replay      Runs a replay viewer settings    Views the user's settings update      Updates Lia-SDK
+  login       Login to Lia with your account logout      Logout from Lia play        Compiles and generates a game between bot1 and bot2 replay      Runs a replay viewer settings    Views the user's settings update      Updates Lia-SDK